🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 There are two basic goals you can set for your retargeting campaigns.

-You want these visitors to click on any one of your display ads so they go back to your landing page.
-Once there, you let go of their tailgate, tuck your skateboard under your arm, and go for the handshake.
-Or a hug.
-Depends on your brand (and your moxy).
-Don’t be creepy.
+For these prospects, you want them to click on any one of your display ads so they go back to your landing page.
+Once there, you go for the close.

 But before you can go for the close, you need to get them back to your site.